 To start using your data segments, set up an audience source for your website or apps.
 Tag snippets are small blocks of code that you get when you tag your site in 'Audience sources'.
 Once you have the snippets, you can add them to your site.
 To target people who have used your mobile apps, set up your data with an SDK to segment by the events that you set up.
 Learn more about your dynamic remarketing for apps

 The event snippet

-Getting started with remarketing lists
+Getting started with your data segments

-You can create remarketing lists for different categories of visitors.
-For example, you can create a remarketing list for visitors to your most popular product category page and call it 'Popular category list'.
-The remarketing snippet tells Google Ads to save visitors to your 'Popular category list'.
-When people visit that page, their cookie ID is added to the remarketing list.
+After you've set up an audience source, you’re ready to create a segment.
+You can create segments for different types of visitors.
+For example, you can add visitors to your most popular product category webpage to your segment.
+Your data snippet tells Google Ads to save visitors to your 'Popular category list'.
+When people visit that page, their cookie ID is added to your data segments.

-- Google Ads optimised list: This is a combination list, made up of multiple audiences from available audience sources into a single remarketing list.
-To create this list, you'll need to connect at least one data source in the Audience sources page.
+- Google Ads optimised segment: This is a combination segment, made up of multiple segments from available audience sources.
+To create this segment, you'll need to connect at least 1 data source in the 'Audience sources' page.

-Disable the collection of remarketing data
+Disable the collection of your data